CemTuganli/Arrow-Rain-Game/README.md

 # Arrow-Rain-Game
 2D ASCII Single Player Shooter Command Prompt Game - C#

+Disclaimer: DO NOT forget to load MS SQL DB files of this game to your SQL.
+It is inside the "ArrowRain.zip".

 Arrow Rain!

 HOW TO PLAY: